 If you like the changes, click the blue Save button or choose Save As New after clicking on the Options icon (three vertical dots).

 Blurring faces and more

 Once YouTube has finished processing your newly edited video, you can then download it to your computer.
-To do so, go back to your channel’s dashboard and select Videos from the left-hand side menu.
+To do so, go back to your channel’s dashboard and select Content from the left-hand side menu.
 Then hover over your chosen video with your mouse.
 The three vertical dots icon should appear when you do so.
 Select this icon and then choose Download from the menu that pops up.
 Follow the on-screen prompts to finish saving your edited Zoom recording to your computer.